Revision 19-3; Effective July 1, 2019

 Logical Unit of Work (LUW) — A set of Texas Integrated Eligibility Redesign System (TIERS) pages that must be completed before information entered on these pages is saved.
 The LUW is represented by a set of tabs at the top of a TIERS page.
 To ensure that information has been saved in an LUW in Data Collection, the user can click on the Next button that advances the user to the next LUW or on the Previous button that returns the user to the previous LUW.
 On the Case Assignment page, the user has reached the end of the driver flow and must use the Left Navigation to return to pages in the case.
 Clicking the Add, Update or Submit button saves information on specific pages.

 Lone Star Card — See Electronic Benefit Transfer (EBT) card.

 Manage Office Resources (MOR) — The functional area that supports the administrative structure in the Texas Integrated Eligibility Redesign System (TIERS) and relationships between regional offices and their local offices, units, and employees.

-Managed Care — A health care delivery system with the aim of controlling costs, which relies on a primary care physician who acts as a gatekeeper through whom the patient goes to obtain other health services such as specialty medical care, surgery, or physical therapy.
-Models of managed care include the health maintenance organization (HMO) and the primary care case management (PCCM) models.
+Managed Care — A health care delivery system with the aim of controlling costs.
+In this system, patients go to their primary care physician to obtain other health services such as specialty medical care, surgery or physical therapy.
+Managed care includes the health maintenance organization (HMO) model.

 Manual Voucher Transaction — A paper-based debit transaction completed by the food retailer when the automated Electronic Benefit Transfer (EBT) system is down or unavailable.
 A transaction may also be pre-authorized via telephone.